 Section 175 of the Education Act 2002 (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.

-In Essex, all professionals must work in accordance with the SET Procedures.
+In addition to national statutory guidance, in Essex, all professionals must work in accordance with the SET Procedures.
 Our school also works in accordance with the following legislation and guidance (this is not an exhaustive list):